 Each year, Alabama LLCs must file Form PPT, the Alabama LLC Annual Report, and the Alabama Business Privilege Tax Return and pay the privilege tax to the Alabama Department of Revenue.
 The tax is based on the LLC’s net worth, with an annual minimum tax of $100.

-Related: How to file an Alabama LLC Annual Report
+Related: How To File An Alabama LLC Annual Report

 File the Beneficial Owner Information Report